Project Setup

 App Session State

-The next block of code checks the session state for the current user.
-The session is used to save a list of messages between the user and the LLM.
+The following code block checks the session state for the current user.
+The session saves the list of messages between the user and the LLM.

 python